Create Role Description

 Results Deliver Results

-Achieve results through the efficient use of resources and a commitment to quality outcomes
+Achieve results by using resources efficiently and committing to quality outcomes

 • Use business data to evaluate outcomes and inform continuous improvement